You must have designer rights to use this tool.

 3.Click Save File, then OK to save the file in the Downloads folder defined for your browser.
 If you want to edit the template after saving, right-click the DOTX file and select Open to open it.
 (To ensure that you open the DOTX file and not a DOCX version of the file, don't double-click to open it.)

-The template created by Xtraction is simple in layout.
-There is one table in the template for each component that exists in the document.
+The template created by Xtraction is simple in layout, with one table in the template for each component within the document.
 The tables do not have outlines; however, you can select an entire table to see the extent of it by clicking the icon in the top-left corner.

 Each table contains hidden metadata that enables Xtraction to insert components into the template.
 Each table has the word TITLE in the top row, which will be replaced by the source component title when the document is exported (components are exported in top-down order from the document components list).
 You have the freedom to tailor the template, but for a successful export, ensure that the tables remain fully intact within the final document.